-The certificate requires a minimum of 18 credit hours to complete.
+The certificate requires a minimum of 15 credit hours to complete.
 A grade of C or better is required for all courses.
 9 hours must be at the 3000 level or above.
-6 course hours must be completed in each of three areas:
+Courses must be completed in each of three areas:

-- Global Core 6 hours
+- Global Core 3 hours

 - Area/Cultural Studies & Skills 6 hours

 - Global Issues 6 hours